Municipal clerk: Massachusetts

-In Massachusetts, the Town Clerk is the chief election official of a town and the keeper of permanent and vital records.
-The duties of Town Clerks vary slightly in each community.
+In Massachusetts, the town clerk is the chief election official of a town and the keeper of permanent and vital records.
+The duties of town clerks vary slightly in each community.
 Massachusetts clerks who have been in office five or more years may be elected by special ballot initiative to a lifetime term with mandatory retirement at age 70, after which they may remain in office if they run for successive terms.

 New Jersey

-In New Jersey, as provided for in Constitution of New Jersey (1947), there are three elected constitutional officers in each county: the Sheriff, the Surrogate, and the County Clerk, the last of whose term is five years.
-The County Clerk is responsible the supervision of elections, the filing and recording of all documents in real estate ownership/transfer, the processing passport applications, assisting individuals who wish to become a notary public, the issuance of identification cards, the filing of business trade names, among other administrative duties.
+In New Jersey, as provided for in the Constitution of New Jersey (1947), there are three elected constitutional officers in each county: the sheriff, the surrogate, and the county clerk, the last of whose term is five years.
+The county clerk is responsible the supervision of elections, the filing and recording of all documents in real estate ownership/transfer, the processing passport applications, assisting individuals who wish to become a notary public, the issuance of identification cards, the filing of business trade names, among other administrative duties.

 New York

-New York state law provides for elected Town and County Clerks who have separately defined responsibilities.
-(Under Article XIII, §13(a) of the New York Constitution, the County Clerks within New York City are not elected, but instead "shall be appointed, and be subject to removal, by the appellate division of the supreme court in the judicial department in which the county is located.")
+New York state law provides for elected town and county clerks who have separately defined responsibilities.
+(Under Article XIII, §13(a) of the New York Constitution, the county clerks within New York City are not elected, but instead "shall be appointed, and be subject to removal, by the appellate division of the supreme court in the judicial department in which the county is located.")
 For example, marriage licenses and dog licenses are issued by town clerks while business certificates and real property deeds are maintained by county clerks.
 Appointed historians are also required at each level.
 City clerks may administer elections but, outside cities, county election commissioners head the election apparatus.